ryanbader/AMD_Stock_Analysis/README.md

 ### 1. **Creating the SQLite Database and Tables**

-A **SQLite database** was created using Python’s `sqlite3` library to store both AMD's weekly stock price data and the Federal Reserve's interest rate data.
-This provided a structured way to efficiently manage and retrieve the data for analysis.
+A **SQLite database** was created using Python’s `sqlite3` library to store AMD's weekly stock price data, the Federal Reserve's interest rate data, etc. This provided a structured way to efficiently manage and retrieve the data for analysis.

 - A table named `weekly_adjusted_stocks` was established to store AMD’s weekly stock data, which includes columns for `open`, `high`, `low`, `close`, `volume`, and `date`.
 - A second table, `federal_funds_rate`, was created to store the Federal Reserve's interest rate data, with columns for `rate` and `date`.